dropecosta/weather-application/README.md

 - Create object to return coordinates;
 - Send latitude, longitude and label to App component;
 - Render Search component;
-- Show Autocomplete dropdown list with cities that mach with search term;
+- Show autocomplete dropdown list with cities that mach with search term;

 Current Weather Component:
 - Receive weather information of chosen city in Celcius and Farenheith from App component;